kongteckmee/inspire-quote/README.md

 ## Features
 ### Existing Features
 ##### Features 1 - Materialize Navbar with Logo & Menu
 - **Materialize Navbar with Logo:** Containing the name of the site.
-The site will reload or back to Home page when user click on it.
+The site will reload or back to the Home page when user click on it.
 - **Materialize Menu** Display the main pages of the site.
 The user can go to each page by select each of it.

 ##### Features 2 - Footer
 - The footer contain a short line of text for copyright notice.

 ##### Features 3 - Materialize Carousel, Collapsible & Sidenav
-- **Materialize Carousel:** Used to present the 5 images in quote in 5.5 seconds each or swiping by the user.
+- **Materialize Carousel:** Used to present the 5 inspirational quoting images in quote in 5.5 seconds each or swiping by the user.
 - **Materialize Collapsible:** Used to hide the description and will be expanded when clicked on.
 - **Materialize Sidenav:** Used as the slide out menu in tablet or in mobile view.

 ##### Features 4 - Materialize Button, Icon & Font Awesome Icon
-- **Materialize Button:** Used to add, edit, submit and delete the data at database.
+- **Materialize Button:** Used to add, edit, submit and delete the data at the database by using the site.
-- **Materialize Icon:** Used to display as icon at the page of the site.
+- **Materialize Icon:** Used to display as icon at the pages of the site.
 - **Font Awesome Icon:** Used to display GitHub page for this project and the Linkedin account for developer.

 ##### Features 5 - Materialize Text Input & Form Select